Tangany/Wallet-as-a-Service/README.md

 Sign transaction easily with our module for all your connected blockchains.
 The signing is done securely within the Private Key Vault.

 ## NODE INFRASTRUCTURE
 Choose whatever blockchain suits your needs the most.
-Clients can connect to Public Blockchains like Ethereum, Bitcoin or Tron just as to Private Blockchains like Hyperledger, Corda or Azure Ethereum.
+Clients can connect to public Blockchains like Ethereum, Bitcoin just as to Private Blockchains.

 Find out more by visiting https://tangany.com.